BodomOW/fullstackopen/part0/newnoteinspadiagram.md

     server-->>browser: JSON document
     deactivate server

-    Note: Pushing the new note into the JSON document and then redrawing the notes without refreshing the page
+    Note right of browser: Pushing the new note into the JSON document and then redrawing the notes without refreshing the page
 ```